vu-duy-tung/Mathematic-for-machine-learning/README.md

 # Mathematic for machine learning (updating)

 Here is the place where I store my mathematic note and do math.
-As many people said, the best way to learn math is doing it.
+As many masters said, the best way to be proficient at any field is do it, mathematic is not an exception.

 ## Table of contents
 - [Linear Algebra](https://github.com/vu-duy-tung/Mathematic-for-machine-learning/tree/main/linear-algebra)